nianticlabs/acezero/README.md

 If the confidence is less than 1000, it should be treated as unreliable and possibly ignored.

 The pose files can be used e.g. to train a Nerfacto model, using our benchmarking scripts, see [Benchmarking](#nerfacto-benchmark).
+Our benchmarking scripts also allow you to only convert our pose files to the format required by Nerfstudio, without running the benchmark itself.

 <details>
 <summary>Other content of the result folder explained.</summary>